quicwg/base-drafts/draft-ietf-quic-transport.md

 by a client in protected packets, because it is certain that the server is able to decipher the packet.

-It is critical to use unprotected packets to acknowledge packets containing cryptographic handshake messages from a server, even if the client has access to 0-RTT keys.
+It is critical to not protect packets containing acknowledgements for handshake messages with 0-RTT keys.
 A server could decide to reject and ignore 0-RTT data, making any acknowledgments that are protected with 0-RTT keys unusable.

 ## WINDOW_UPDATE Frame {#frame-window-update}